FragiskosMax/Pico-Projects/README.md

   Dont upload anything other from code files

-  We are family friendly, so behqve yourselves
+  We are family friendly, so behave yourselves

   and finnaly, Help those that dont understand